DeepNinja07x/sudoku-solver/README.md

 pip install -r requirements.txt
 ```

-### Make a new branch for development
+### Make a new branch for development and Get Started

 ```
 git checkout -b <issue-name__or__feature-name>
 ```

-Follow the README.md [Codesis simple static website](https://github.com/The-Codesis/simple-static-website/blob/master/README.md) if you are completely new to working on github.
+Follow the README.md [Codesis simple static website](https://github.com/The-Codesis/simple-static-website/blob/master/README.md) and [Codesis Yellow Pages](https://github.com/The-Codesis/codesis-yellow-pages/blob/master/README.md) if you are completely new to working on github.

 Start working on the issue.
 Cheers !